shawnyin128/shawnyin128.github.io/_projects/jepa_architecture_probing_model.md

 Similar to color jitter, Gaussian blur is unlikely to cause harm, but it also probably offers little benefit given the simplicity and sparsity of the task.

 # Model Structure
-The JEPA architecture used in this task follows an auto-regressive prediction framework, as shown in the diagram below.
+The JEPA architecture used in this task follows an autoregressive prediction framework, as shown in the diagram below.

 ![JEPA Architecture](/images/projects/jepa/jepa_structure.png)
 *JEPA Architecture*